EUCAIM/upv-node-workstation-images/README.md

 In case of bath applications it is recommended to add an entrypoint.
 Let's take the example that your application is launched locally with:
   `python main.py -i <input-dataset-directory-path> -o <results-output-directory>`

 In that example the entrypoint should be like this:
-  `ENTRYPOINT ["python", "/home/chaimeleon/main.py"]`
+  `ENTRYPOINT ["python", "/home/ds/main.py"]`

 That way, the parameters will be specified by the user in the `jobman submit` command after the `--`.
 So, an example of launching the previous application as a job in the platform using jobman could be:
-  `jobman submit -i my-application -- -i ~/datasets/87f3be56-4725-45c3-9baa-d338de530f73/ -o ~/persistent-home/results/`
+  `jobman submit -i my-application -- -i ~/datasets/87f3be56-4725-45c3/ -o ~/persistent-home/results/`

 Take into account also:
  - The dataset directories will be always mounted as read-only and usually the user will put it as the input path, so don't use it to write output or temporal files.
-   You should use `/tmp` to write temporal files.
+   You should use `/tmp` directory to write temporal files.
- - In the dataset directory there is an index file that should be used for walking through the contents of the dataset (see the [usage guide](#user-guide) to know how).
+ - In the dataset directory there is an index file that should be used for walking through the contents of the dataset (see the [usage guide](usage-guide.md#explore-the-contents-of-a-dataset) to know how).
-   Our recommendation for your algorithm is that simply accept as an input argument the path of dataset (`/home/chaimeleon/datasets/<dataset-id>`) and use the `index.json` file that will always be in any dataset directory, with that name.
+   Our recommendation for your algorithm is that simply accept as an input argument the path of dataset (`/home/ds/datasets/<dataset-id>`) and use the `index.json` file that will always be in any dataset directory, with that name.
-   The schema is [here](https://github.com/chaimeleon-eu/dataset-service/blob/main/index.schema.json), and [HERE](https://github.com/chaimeleon-eu/workstation-images/tree/main/ubuntu-python/rootfs/home/chaimeleon/application-examples) you can find some simple and useful examples which read this file.
+   The schema is [here](https://github.com/chaimeleon-eu/dataset-service/blob/main/index.schema.json), and [HERE](ubuntu-python/rootfs/home/ds/application-examples) you can find some simple and useful examples which read this file.

 ### Environment variables for batch applications
 Some applications expect environment variables instead of command parameters.
 In that case, an example of launch of the application as a job in the platform using jobman could be:
-  `jobman submit -i my-application -- -- INPUT_DIR=~/datasets/87f3be56-4725-45c3-9baa-d338de530f73/ OUTPUT_DIR=~/persistent-home/results/`
+  `jobman submit -i my-application -- -- INPUT_DIR=~/datasets/87f3be56-4725-45c3/ OUTPUT_DIR=~/persistent-home/results/`

+Note normal parameters are indicated after the first "--", and environment variables are indicated after the second "--".

 ### Types of images depending on the UI
 There are two types of image depending on how the user interact with your application:

  - No interactive, no UI.
-   If your application is launched in batch from the command line, without any interaction required by the user, then it is the easy case, there is **no need to create a helm chart** for adding to the CHAIMELEON's apps catalog.
+   If your application is launched in batch from the command line, without any interaction required by the user, then it is the easy case, there is **no need to create a helm chart** for adding to the platform's apps catalog.
    Once the image is built and uploaded to the repository of batch images it will be listed and **usable by jobman**, i.e. the user can submit a job with that image for using your application.